mvn2vec: Preservation and Collaboration in Multi-View Network Embedding: The Models

 \section{The \mtv Models}

-In the previous section, \preservation and \collaboration are identified as important characteristics for multi-view network embedding.
-In the extreme cases, where only \preservation is needed -- each view carries a distinct semantic meaning -- or only \collaboration is needed -- all views carry the same semantic meaning -- it is advisable to choose between \independent and \onespace to embed a multi-view network.
-However, it is of interest to study the also likely scenario where both \preservation and \collaboration co-exist in given multi-view networks.
-Therefore, we are motivated to explore the feasibility of achieving better embedding by simultaneously modeling both characteristics.
-To this end, we propose and experiment with two approaches that capture both characteristics, without over-complicating the model or requiring additional supervision.
-These two approaches are named \mtvcon and \mtvreg, where \mtv is short for \textbf{m}ulti-\textbf{v}iew \textbf{n}etwork \textbf{to} \textbf{vec}tor, while \textsc{con} and \textsc{reg} stand for constrained and regularized, respectively.
+In the previous section, \preservation and \collaboration are identified as important objectives for multi-view network embedding.
+In the extreme cases, where only \preservation is needed -- each view carries a distinct semantic meaning -- or only \collaboration is needed -- all views carry the same semantic meaning -- simply choosing between \independent and \onespace may be enough to generate satisfactory results.
+However, it is of more interest to study the scenario where both \preservation and \collaboration co-exist in a multi-view network.
+Therefore, we are motivated to (i) study how varied extent of \preservation and \collaboration can impact embedding learning and (ii) explore the feasibility of achieving better embedding by simultaneously modeling both objectives.
+To this end, we propose two methods that capture both objectives, while not over-complicating the model or requiring additional supervision.
+These two approaches are named \mtvcon and \mtvreg, where \mtv is short for \textbf{m}ulti-\textbf{v}iew \textbf{n}etwork \textbf{to} \textbf{vec}tor, while \textsc{con} and \textsc{reg} stand for constrained and regularized.

-As with the notation convention in Section~\ref{sec::intuition}, we denote $\mbf^v_u \in \mathbb{R}^{d(v)}$ and $\tilde\mbf^v_u \in \mathbb{R}^{d(v)}$ the center and context embedding, respectively, of node $u \in \mc{U}$ for view $v \in \mc{V}$.
+As with the notation convention in Section~\ref{sec::intuition}, we denote $\mbf^v_u \in \mathbb{R}^{D_v}$ and $\tilde\mbf^v_u \in \mathbb{R}^{D_v}$ the center and context embedding, respectively, of node $u \in \mc{U}$ for view $v \in \mc{V}$.
 Further given the network view $v$, \ie, $G^{(v)} = (\mc{U}, \mc{E}^{(v)})$, we use an intra-view loss function to measure how well the current embedding can represent the original network view

-We defer the detailed definition of this loss function (Eq.~\eqref{eq::intra-view-loss}) to a later point of this section.
-Moreover, we let $d(v) = D / |\mc{V}| \in \mathbb{N}$ for all $v \in \mc{V}$ out of convenience for model design.
+We defer the detailed definition of this loss function to a later point of this section.
+We let $D_v = D / |\mc{V}| \in \mathbb{N}$ for all $v \in \mc{V}$ out of convenience for model design.
 To further incorporate multiple views with the intention to model both \preservation and \collaboration, two approaches are proposed as follows.

-\vpara{\mtvcon}.
-The \mtvcon model does not enforce further design on the center embedding $\{\mbf^v_u\}_{u \in \mc{U}}$ in the hope of preserving the semantics of each individual view.
-To reflect \collaboration, \mtvcon includes further constraints on the context embedding for parameter sharing across different views
+\vpara{\mtvcon.} The \mtvcon model does not enforce further design on the center embedding $\{\mbf^v_u\}_{u \in \mc{U}}$ in the hope of preserving the semantics of each individual view.
+To reflect \collaboration, \mtvcon enforce constraints on the context embedding $\{\tilde\mbf^v_u\}_{u \in \mc{U}}$ for parameter sharing across different views, so they are required to have the form